 Cannabis driver jobs can deliver medical or recreational marijuana to a customer’s home.
 For this marijuana-related position, individuals need a clean driving record, insurance, registration, a smartphone, and reliable transportation.
 Drivers can earn tips, bonuses, and even store discounts.

-In Colorado, for example, medical marijuana delivery became legal and recreational delivery will begin at the start of 2021.
+In Colorado, for example, medical marijuana and recreational delivery begin at the start of 2021.